simul/simul.github.io/ref/simul/base/Timer.md

 ### <a name="FinishTime"/>float FinishTime()
 Stop timing: record the end of an event.
 The value Time can now be read.
-Stop timing: record the end of an event.
-The value Time can now be read.

 ### <a name="StartTime"/>void StartTime()
 Start timing: record the start of an event.
-Start timing: record the start of an event.

 ### <a name="UpdateTime"/>float UpdateTime()
 Update the value of Time and continue timing.
-Update the value of Time and continue timing.

 ### <a name="UpdateTimeSum"/>float UpdateTimeSum()
-Update the value of Time and continue timing.
 Update the value of Time and continue timing.